Happy Holidays from Olga Murray!

 Though the pandemic caused a delay in starting and completing this vocational education project, we are happy to finally share how successful it ended up being.
 We are also incredibly grateful for the One Day’s Wages team for being so patient, flexible, and encouraging while working with us on this project as we navigated COVID-19.

 The Vocational Education Training Course

 This project funded a 12-week training course for 52 students in our Olgapuri Vocational School training program.
 31 of these students graduated from the electrical course in Barbardiya Municipality, and 21 from the plumbing course in Bhanu Municipality.

 Our original plans were to invite our students from multiple regions in Nepal to Olgapuri Vocational School in Kathmandu.
-However, the program was shifted to a satellite model due to COVID-19.
+However, NYF had to shift the program to a satellite model due to COVID-19.
 In this new set-up, our incredible teachers transported their equipment to villages in Barbardiya and Bhanu Municipalities to self-isolate before teaching the twelve-week course to local young adults.
 These satellite trainings were successful and eagerly received by individual students and communities.
 As a result, we are working to identify ways to make them a part of our regular programming.

 During the training, our students received hands-on instruction and practice (approximately 80% of class time) as well as theoretical material (20% of class time).
 Theoretical elements included relevant course reading, as well as health, first-aid, and safety training.
 It also included entrepreneurship development, and life skills components like goal setting and decision making, communication, basic computer use, and job search skills.

 In July 2021, our 52 students graduated.